mvolfik/roborally/README.md

 WebAssembly modul, jak je vysvětleno výše, frontend se může zaměřit opravdu jen na prezentaci, která tak nemusí být propletena s herní logikou ani překládáním definice mapy na zobrazované dílky.

+## License

+Copyright (C) 2022 Matěj Volf

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>